FAQs for Health Plans

 What is preventive care?

-Do benefits for Durable Medical Equipment under both the PPO and PPO+ plans apply to the deductible and out-of-pocket maximum?
+Do benefits for Durable Medical Equipment under the Anthem PPO-HSA plan apply to the deductible and out-of-pocket maximum?

-The Durable Medical Equipment benefit under both PPO plans is first subject to the deductible.
+The Durable Medical Equipment benefit under the PPO plan is first subject to the deductible.
 Once the deductible is met, the member is liable for the coinsurance amounts and it will apply towards the out-of-pocket maximum.

 Will I receive my new insurance ID card by the beginning of the new plan year on June 1st?
 If not, will this affect my ability to access benefits?